“And here we are, Space Gate SouthWest!” the tour lady presents using one of her six porcelain hands to slow the trolley

-From the gate emerges Royal Knight Order, wearing a sundress, but also wearing her sword Monument’s dimensional sheath.
+From the gate emerges Royal Knight Order, wearing a sundress, but also wearing her sword Monument’s dimensional sheath around her waist.
 Looming over her, Chaos grins at her half-baked preparation, but he can always at least empathize when it comes to her.

 Order looks around, her senses immediately beset with magical red-flags in every direction.

 “Uh, Meeo?”
 Order asks, glancing over to Knight Love, who’s just standing daintily next to the space gate’s entrance.

 “Hey Ran.
 Hold your breath,” she says with a sheepish smile the very second a GT convertible holding three minions soars up and through the dimensional gate.